 The actual distance from Tadcaster to Manchester is about 79 km, or 55 Roman miles (give or take a bit for imperfect straightness and route uncertainties), so something is obviously wrong.
 The Itinerary seems to have lost 17 miles.
 Rivet & Smith suggested that the Itinerary's manuscripts have lost a line, because a copyist got confused by the similar name of a site in that region, which Ptolemy recorded as Καμουλοδουνον.
 Their proposed amendment would then run:

 Calcaria – 14 miles – Camboduno – 20 miles – *Camuloduno – 23 miles – Mamucio

 This would place Camboduno at Leeds, with a hypothetical Roman fort awaiting discovery under the town centre.
 It would identify *Camulodono with the Roman fort at Slack, under Outlane Golf Club, at SE08451745, near Huddersfield.
 A simple copying error might have transformed XXIII into XVIII miles.
 A plausible idea, but it must be rejected.

-The fort at Slack sits on a platform above a small river gully, of Longwood Brook.
-This is not at all like the situation of Camulodunum (Colchester) where camulus meant ‘low hill’.
-And for Ptolemy's Καμουλοδουνον one would expect a native power centre, but Slack and its surrounding hills do not show strong evidence of a hillfort or early elite burials, so maybe it refers to the Roman fort.
+The fort at Slack sits above a small river gully, of Longwood Brook, on a platform, now occupied by a golf club, where Cambo- resembles Latin campus ‘level place’ as explained here.
+Ptolemy's Καμουλοδουνον might suggest a native power centre, but Slack and its surrounding hills do not show strong evidence of a hillfort or early elite burials, so maybe it refers to the Roman fort.

 In the early days of conquest there were other forts on this road (such as at Castleshaw) and later there were probably civilian settlements catering for travellers, such as at Greetland.
 However, when the Itinerary was written there might indeed have been just one garrisoned stopping place at Camboduno.
 In conditions of relative peace, 55 Roman miles is a reasonable distance for Roman soldiers to march in two days, or for a courier to cover in one day with one horse change.
 One just needs to accept that iter 2 suffered two copying errors in its mileages: XXX turned into XX and XXIII turned into XVIII.
 So the correct reading here should be:

 Calcaria – 30 miles – Camboduno – 23 miles – Mamucio